 There are a number of exceptional day trips to be experienced from Kilkenny and all within easy reach.
-These include a trip to The Rock of Cashel and Cahir Castle in the neighbouring County of Tipperary.
+These include a trip to The Rock of Cashel and Cahir Castle in the neighboring County of Tipperary.
 Cashel was once the seat of the Kings of Munster and capital of this southern province.
 The Rock of Cashel, which rears above the plain, dominated the land routes southwards.
-Kings of Ireland as well as Munster came to the Rock of Cashel and St. Patrick is known to have preached on the rock.
+Kings of Ireland, as well as Munster, came to the Rock of Cashel and St. Patrick is known to have preached on the rock.
 Cahir Castle, once an important stronghold of the powerful Butler family, retains its impressive keep, tower and much of its original defensive structure and is one of Ireland’s largest and best-preserved castles.
 You can then travel on to Waterford where you will see the Waterford Crystal factory.
-An alternate route would be to visit the county of Wexford to the south east.
-This would allow visits to the Irish National Heritage Park, the 13th Century Tintern Abbey, Hook Lighthouse, Dunbrody Abbey, the Kennedy Homestead, ancestral home of JFK and finally the Dunbrody Famine Ship.
+An alternate route would be to visit the county of Wexford to the southeast.
+This would allow visits to the Irish National Heritage Park, the 13th-century Tintern Abbey, Hook Lighthouse, Dunbrody Abbey, the Kennedy Homestead, the ancestral home of JFK and finally the Dunbrody Famine Ship.
 An interactive exhibition re-enacts life on the Dunbrody as she carried her passengers from New Ross to the US and Canada 150 years ago.
 Visitors will experience life on board an emigrant ship as they explore the authentically recreated decks of the ship.
 The original Dunbrody was a three-masted barque built in Quebec, Canada, for the Graves family of New Ross, Co.
 Wexford in 1845.

 Day 3: Kilkenny to Killarney

 Your first stop today is the Rock of Cashel in County Tipperary.
 Cashel was once the seat of the Kings of Munster and capital of this southern province.
 The Rock, which rears above the plain, dominated the land routes southwards.
-Kings of Ireland as well as Munster came to this spot and St. Patrick is known to have preached on the rock and converted the local King, Aenghus, here in the 5th Century.
+Kings of Ireland, as well as Munster, came to this spot and St. Patrick is known to have preached on the rock and converted the local King, Aenghus, here in the 5th Century.
 Just 10 miles further on stop is Cahir Castle, once an important stronghold of the powerful Butler family, which retains its impressive keep, tower and much of its original defensive structure.
 It is one of Ireland’s largest and best-preserved castles.
 For those who wish to take a slightly longer route to Killarney, Blarney Castle awaits.
 Onwards to Killarney.
 With its three famous lakes and majestic mountain ranges, Killarney has been the inspiration of poets and painters over many centuries.
 The Killarney National Park is internationally renowned both for its scenic beauty and scientific interest.
 There are many walks and trails around Killarney including a 2-hour tourist trail around the town itself.
 You will also have a chance to visit Ross Castle, the Gap of Dunloe or simply take a stroll through the streets of this quaint town to enjoy the great pubs and enjoy the traditional Irish music on offer.

 Day 4: While in Killarney

 There are numerous day trips to be had while based in Killarney.
 The two most scenic drives in the area include the Ring of Kerry and Dingle Peninsula Driving routes, two of Ireland’s most picturesque drives.
-The Ring of Kerry includes visits to colourful villages, ancient heritage sites dotted around the peninsula including Skellig Michael just off the Kerry coast and Staigue Fort.
-The Dingle Peninsula has more interesting antiquities, historic sites and varied mountain scenery than any other part of Ireland.
+The Ring of Kerry includes visits to colorful villages, ancient heritage sites dotted around the peninsula including Skellig Michael just off the Kerry coast and Staigue Fort.
+The Dingle Peninsula has more interesting antiquities, historic sites, and varied mountain scenery than any other part of Ireland.
 The main town Dingle is the most westerly in Europe and attracts large numbers of visitors each year, many of whom come to learn the Irish language in the surrounding Irish speaking district.
 Also in the area are An Dún Beag Promontory Fort from 800 BC as well as the Blasket Islands and Gallarus Oratory.
-Gallarus Oratory was built between the seventh and eight century and is the best preserved early Christian church in Ireland.
+Gallarus Oratory was built between the seventh and eighth century and is the best-preserved early Christian church in Ireland.
 On to Brandon Creek from where legend has it that St. Brendan discovered the North American continent in the 6th century.
 Alternative routes include day trips to Blarney Castle and the Titanic Train in Cork or the northern route to the Cliffs of Moher and the Burren region of County Clare including Bunratty Castle.
 If you wish to stay closer to Killarney, take a wonderful walk or pony and trap through the Gap of Dunloe, returning to Killarney by boat across the Lakes of Killarney.

 Days 5 & 6: West Clare and Doolin